 New family homes for sale have been developed in residential neighbourhoods, and the City Council has delivered a significant number of new council homes for rent to help meet the city's affordable housing need.
 A new riverside neighbourhood at Trent Basin has been created.
 These developments have often been part of important regeneration schemes, bringing underused and brownfield land into use and playing a wider role in creating and sustaining attractive neighbourhoods.
 This has helped meet the city's dynamic housing requirements, while making best use of our available land.
 There are approximately 125,000 dwellings in Nottingham, and a population of 323,700 people, rising to a projected 337,360 by 2028.
-The National Planning Policy Framework (NPPF) provides the overarching guidance that local councils in England must follow when setting targets for housebuilding in their areas.
-It establishes a requirement to 'significantly boost' housing delivery and meet assessed needs.
+The National Planning Policy Framework (2023) establishes a requirement to 'significantly boost' housing delivery and meet assessed needs.
+We use the Government's standard method to measure housing need, which uses household projections and an affordability ratio to calculate housing delivery targets.

-The Government is revising a raft of planning guidance including the NPPF and the formula for calculating local housing need.
-Nottingham City uses the Government's standard method to measure housing need which currently uses 2014 household projections and an affordability ratio to calculate housing delivery targets.
-The proposed revised formula uses an area's housing stock as its base, rather than household projections.
-It calculates the 2024 annual housing need figure for Nottingham to be 1,451 additional houses which equates to 5,804 homes over the period 2024/25 to 2027/28.
+For the twenty largest urban areas in England, which includes Nottingham, the methodology adds a 35% uplift.
+The 2024 annual housing need figure for Nottingham is 1,845 additional houses which equates to 7,380 homes over the period 2024/25 to 2027/28.
 (Note that going forward, the Government's standard method will result in a different figure being calculated each year).